noid-linux/xbps-repo/README.md

 This repository contains custom XBPS packages.

 > [!NOTE]
-> Some packages in this repository are repackaged from official upstream binaries (e.g., Brave, LibreWolf, VSCodium) while others are built from source (e.g., Pika Backup).
+> Some packages in this repository are repackaged from official upstream binaries (e.g., Brave, LibreWolf, VSCodium) while others are built from source (e.g., Ferdium).
 Check individual package templates in `srcpkgs/` for build details.

 ## Installation Instructions